RobinMillford/Art-Intelligence-Hub/README.md

 ---

-# AI vs Real Art Image Classification
+# AI Art Image Classification

 This project is a **college capstone project** designed to classify images as **AI-generated art** or **Real art** using a fine-tuned MobileNetV2 model.
 The model utilizes transfer learning to achieve high accuracy and interpretability through Grad-CAM visualizations.
 The app has been deployed on **Streamlit Cloud** for public access, enabling users to upload images and receive predictions directly.